 Consider donating it.
 Some places you might want to donate leftover Halloween candy to include your doctor's office or hospitals such as nurses on a floor that have done a lot for your family or the pediatrics wing.

 If you have a veterinarian's office that you love, donating your extra candy to them can be a nice way to say thank you.

-Homeless shelters are another good idea along with good causes like Operation Shoebox who send out boxes with various items, including candy, to our troops around the world.
+Homeless shelters or women's shelters other good ideas along with good causes like Operation Shoebox who send out boxes with various items, including candy, to our troops around the world.